Open Procedure Workflow

 The following steps outline this:

-- Publish your Tender Questionnaire and Notice(s)
+6. Publish your Tender Notice(s) and Questionnaire

-- Accept User Account Requests from new suppliers
+7. Keep an eye on Account Requests from new suppliers

 1. Create and set-up a Requirement for the Tender